 On 9/11/2001, one of the engines from the hijacked planes landed in our street, almost killing a pedestrian.
-For the past ten years, I have become, with my wife and three children, a “Ground Zero” resident.
-All of our three children attended public schools surrounding the towers.
+For the past ten years, I have become, with my family, a “Ground Zero” resident.
+All of our three children attended public schools surrounding the towers and they will grow up as "Ground Zero Children".
 We were, like the pedestrian, spared.

 We were allowed to return to our loft, after being exiled for two months, for Thanksgiving of 2001.
 The stubborn fire that persisted throughout that time at Ground Zero finally went out around Christmas, and our children were able to return to their school building in February of 2002.
 By that time, Ground Zero was no longer Ground Zero.